Skip to content

 A simple liver scan can measure how elastic the liver is and find out whether someone’s liver is starting to become stiff and hard because of alcohol.
 If someone’s liver hardens, it means they are at risk of developing scarring (called cirrhosis) of the liver.
 Cirrhosis is usually permanent and can lead to liver failure, the need for a liver transplant, and death.

-We are studying a new liver fibrosis screening pathway in Greater Manchester Mental Health Foundation Trust (GMMH) which is run by GMMH Addictions Services (in collaboration with the Rough Sleepers Drug and Alcohol Team, Big Life Group and Bolton and Salford Hospitals).
+We studied a new liver fibrosis screening pathway in Greater Manchester Mental Health Foundation Trust (GMMH) which is run by GMMH Addictions Services (in collaboration with the Rough Sleepers Drug and Alcohol Team, Big Life Group and Bolton and Salford Hospitals).

-The aim is to see how this pathway is set up and run so we can find out what makes it easier or more difficult to become a routine part of care - and ultimately to improve the experience for patients.
+The aim was to see how this pathway was set up and run so we could find out what made it easier or more difficult to become a routine part of care.
+Ultimately, we wanted to improve the experience for patients.

-We will do this by interviewing patients who use the service, the staff running the service and the people who helped to set up the service.
+We did this by interviewing patients who used the service, the staff running the service and the people who helped to set up the service.

 The research team